List of graffiti and street-art injuries and deaths

-This is a list of graffiti and street art injuries and deaths.
+This is a list of incidents involving injury or death to graffiti writers and street-artists before, during or after they created or attempted to create street art and graffiti.

 Overview

 There were six people who died creating graffiti on train carriages in New South Wales by 1988.

 Nine people were seriously injured or died creating graffiti on railway property in New South Wales in the 18 months prior to December 2001.